10yard/dkbros/readme.md

 The arcade version of Donkey Kong is adapted for 2 player co-operative gameplay.

-DKBros. includes a program wrapper and a LUA plugin for MAME v0.256.
+DKBros. includes a program wrapper and a LUA plugin with MAME v0.256 all bundled in a convenient ready to play package.

 Development by Jon Wilson (10yard)

 ## How to Play

-Extract the contents of the dkbros_prototype zip file.
+Extract the contents of the dkbros_prototype zip file into a folder.
 It includes everything you need apart from the `dkong.zip` rom file.

 Place your `dkong.zip` into the wolf256\roms folder.